by Dr. C.H. Weaver M.D. updated 11/2019

 This is in contrast to the checkpoint inhibitor Opdivo, which, in another clinical trial in newly diagnosed patients, did not improve outcomes for PD-L1–positive NSCLC when compared with chemotherapy.
 This came as a bit of a surprise to many in the oncology community, but the results may be explained by the fact that the Opdivo trial did not require participants’ cancers to have as high a level of PD-L1 expression.
 (9)

 Researchers suspect that checkpoint inhibitors might work better if they are combined with treatments that kill tumor cells because debris from dead cancer cells may help the immune system recognize its target.
-Studies are under way to test checkpoint inhibitors in combination with chemotherapy.
-But it is a delicate balance to adjust the timing and doses because in addition to killing cancer cells, chemotherapy treatments can knock out the immune system just when it is needed most.
+The immunotherapy combination of Opdivo + Yervoy for example prolongs survival compared to chemotherapy when used as initial treatment of NSCLC.

-One significant side effect of checkpoint inhibitors will require further research: in addition to causing lung inflammation, checkpoint inhibitors can lead to autoimmune disease, including colitis and rheumatoid arthritis, which result from an attack on other tissues by the revved-up immune system.
+Checkpoint inhibitors and immunotherapy are not without side effects.
+In addition to causing lung inflammation, checkpoint inhibitors can lead to autoimmune disease, including colitis and rheumatoid arthritis, which result from an attack on other tissues by the revved-up immune system.

 - Garon EB, Rizvi NA, Hui R, et al. Pembrolizumab for the treatment of non-small-cell lung cancer.
 New England Journal of Medicine.
 2015;372(21):2018-20.
 Abstract. doi: 10.1056/ NEJMoa1501824.